 ROW 3: In the first stitch of the row below, work a Berry Cluster (YO, insert your hook, pull up a loop, pull through one loop, YO, insert your hook, pull up a loop, YO, pull through all five loops.).
 SC in the next stitch, working in the front two loops only, then work another Berry Cluster.
 Continue across the row, alternating front two loop SC and Berry Cluster.
 When you reach the end of the row, chain 2 and turn.

-Row 4: Work 1 HDC in each stitch across the whole row, working in the front two loops only.
+Row 4: Work 1 HDC in each stitch across the whole row, working in the front two loops.
 Chain 2 and turn.

 Rows 5 – 6: Repeat Row 2.